Snifting valve: Location

 The snifting valves may be mounted directly on the cylinders or steam chests.
 The drawback of this arrangement is that they admit cold air which cools the cylinders and leads to condensation when the steam is turned on again.

 If a superheater is fitted, one or two snifting valves may be mounted on the "wet" side of the superheater header.
 This causes air to be drawn through the superheater and heated so that it keeps the cylinders warm.
 Different railways had different ideas about the merits of drawing air through the superheater elements when coasting.

 UK railways

 UK railway companies did not agree on the merits of snifting valves.
 The London and North Eastern Railway used them very widely.
 The Southern Railway used them for a while but later removed them.

 The probable explanation for this diversity is that snifting valves were useful as long as steam temperatures were relatively low.
 As locomotive development proceeded, larger superheaters were fitted and steam temperatures increased.
 When the locomotive was coasting, the air passing from the superheater to the cylinders became so hot that it oxidised the cylinder oil and interfered with lubrication.
 At this point, most railways decided to abandon snifting valves.

 Other uses

-With somewhat different functions, snifting valves were also used in atmospheric steam engines and hydraulic rams.
+With somewhat different functions, snifting valves were also used in atmospheric steam engines, hydraulic rams and with residential well-pumps.
 They are not generally used in later stationary steam engines, road engines, or marine engines.